Applications for the 2020 Award are due March 16, 2019 at 8 AM

 Application Instructions and Deadline

-This award program is open to all currently enrolled NMU students (undergraduate and/or graduate) or teams of students.
-Submit application materials via email to the Office of Graduate Education and Research (firstname.lastname@example.org) by Wednesday, March 9, 2016 at 11:59 p.m.
+This award program is open to all currently enrolled NMU students (undergraduate and/or graduate) or teams of students (up to 5 people).
+Submit application materials via email to the Office of Graduate Education and Research (firstname.lastname@example.org) by March 16, 2020 at 8 a.m.

 The application must include:

 2. Letter of Support from one NMU faculty or staff member.
-Contents may include, but not limited to, 1) the difference or uniqueness of the mobile devices uses from ordinary academic work in the department, and 2) student’s academic improvement by using the mobile device.
-Note to writers of the Letters of Support: These are not recommendations of the students, they are letters certifying the innovations being presented by the students.
-Please focus your comments on why the project was innovative rather than making general comments about the applicant’s academic abilities, character, etc.
+Contents may include, but not limited to, 1) the difference or uniqueness of the uses of this technological innovation from ordinary academic work in the department, and 2) students’ academic improvement by using this technological innovation.

-ETRPC will review applications and submit a list of winners to the Office of Graduate Education and Research in late March or early April.
+The Educational Technology Resources and Policy Committee (ETRPC) will review applications and submit a list of winners to the Office of Graduate Education and Research in late March or early April.
 Students will be notified upon approval.
-Awards to student winners will be presented publicly at the Celebration of Student Research, Creative Works and Academic Service Learning on Thursday, April 7, 2016 at 9 a.m.
+Awards to the student winners will be presented publicly at the Celebration of Student Scholarship on Thursday, April 9, 2020.

 The essays and outputs from the winners can be used by the University for information and promotion purposes.
 Winners may be required to present their works to an audience and/or the NMU Board of Trustees.